 One day, shortly after discovering Daiya’s cheddar flavor, I was making a grilled cheese sandwich in the iron skillet.
 I got overzealous with the Daiya, and it ran out onto the pan as I was grilling it.
 Interestingly, the Daiya that had crisped up while frying directly in the pan had a somewhat bacon-like flavor.
 After reporting this odd discovery to some local Vegan Meetup friends who are smitten with a certain type of vegan cheese, I decided to take things a step further.
 This is dedicated to them.

-- 1/4 cup Daiya cheddar or other meltable vegan cheese shreds
+- 1/4 cup meltable vegan cheese shreds (Daiya or other brand)

 - 1 tablespoon miso (use your favorite variety)